External Collaboration and Conflict Resolution

 What is ECCR?

-Environmental Collaboration and Conflict Resolution (ECCR) is about addressing environmental, natural and cultural resources and public lands issues in a collaborative fashion.
-In the Department of the Interior we use ECCR to also mean “External Collaboration and Conflict Resolution” to represent the wide array of collaboration and conflict resolution activities involving individuals and entities outside of DOI.
+In the Department of the Interior we use ECCR to mean “External Collaboration and Conflict Resolution” to represent the wide array of cooperative and conflict resolution activities involving individuals and entities outside of DOI on matters involving natural and cultural resources on public lands.
 These activities may involve individuals working together to resolve a single issue, as well as opportunities for many participants and stakeholders to address complex, multifaceted issues.
-ECCR makes use of an impartial third party to facilitate or mediate.
+ECCR makes use of an independent, impartial third party to facilitate or mediate.
 Experienced facilitators, mediators, and ECCR process experts are:

 • Experts in designing and facilitating collaborative problem solving, public engagement, and agreement-seeking processes;